EdDataScienceEES/tutorial-Stead-James/index.md

 First off, the data we are using in this tutorial is open source data gathered by volunteers for the National Plant Monitoring Scheme (NPMS).
 1 km squares are selected all across the country and then volunteers go to these squares and record 5 plots in semi-natural habitats.
 This data is then collated across the country and used to help  understand the health of different habitats.
 Here is a link to their website for more information - <https://www.npms.org.uk/index.php/>

-I am using two of their data sets for this tutorial, saved in the data file of the repository.
+I am using two of their data sets for this tutorial, saved in the 'data' file of the repository.

 Unzip the github repository here (or, if you know how, use version control on R and copy the URL, whatever tickles your fancy) -- <https://github.com/EdDataScienceEES/tutorial-Stead-James>